 - The career program of the Chamber of Crafts Unterfranken is aimed, for example, at study drop-outs.

 - The Kreishandwerkschaft Hellweg-Lippe has a similar program on offer.
 Here too, drop-outs of all departments are welcome.

-- The "Your turn" program of the Chamber of Industry and Commerce (IHK) gives graduates the chance to complete their education in the areas of IT, wholesale and real estate.
+- The program "Your turn" of the IHK Berlin gives university dropouts the chance to complete an apprenticeship in the fields of IT, wholesale and real estate.